 The day arrived as a slow revelation of light, and the daily instructions from the loudspeaker began: be safe, be prayerful, be vigilant, be brave.
 The entire community headed to the river for the morning blessing of the waters.

-When my friend Judy Wicks first asked me to join a delegation to feed hundreds of water protectors at Standing Rock, a Wopila (thank-you) Feast coinciding with Thanksgiving, I wasn’t sure.
+When my friend Judy Wicks, local economy pioneer and lifelong activist first asked me to join a delegation to feed hundreds of water protectors at Standing Rock, a Wopila (thank-you) Feast coinciding with Thanksgiving, I wasn’t sure.
 But when a simultaneous call came from Plum Village, spiritual headquarters of my Buddhist Order and teacher Zen Master Thich Nhat Hanh, I made up my mind.
 ‘Earth Holding’ is an aspect of our practice – communing deeply with nature, working to protect the Earth, and helping children and others restore the relationship most vital to our humanity.